andres20980/kasten-docs/docs/operating.md

 most recent reports are listed last.
 An individual report can also be shown using the -o yaml option for kubectl get:
 © Copyright 2017-2024, Kasten, Inc.
+### latest_operating_garbagecollector.md
+## Garbage Collectorï
+- Veeam Kasten Disaster Recovery
+- API and Command Line
+- Monitoring
+- Auditing Veeam Kasten
+- Integrating Security Information and Event Management (SIEM) Systems
+- Reporting
+- Garbage Collector
+Supported Resource Types
+- Supported Resource Types
+- Resource Requirements
+- Security Requirements
+- Support and Troubleshooting
+- Uninstalling Veeam Kasten
+- Veeam Kasten Tools
+-
+- Operating Veeam Kasten
+- Garbage Collector
+Veeam Kasten provides a way to collect and clean up the resources that are either orphaned or their expiration period has passed.
+The following Helm options can be used to tune Garbage Collector behavior:
+- garbagecollector.daemonPeriod - the length of time between
+two consecutive garbage collection events (in seconds)
+- garbagecollector.keepMaxActions - how many finished actions to keep
+(if value is less than or equal to 0, no actions will be deleted)
+- garbagecollector.actions.enabled - enables action
+collectors (boolean)
+### Supported Resource Typesï
+Garbage Collector daemon can currently clean up the following resource types:
+- Actions: When the limit, as defined by garbagecollector.keepMaxActions, is exceeded, the oldest actions are removed until the limit is reached.
+Each action type is handled independently in this process.
+- RestorePointContents - expired manual backups will be removed as determined by spec.expiresAt.
+This can be set via kubectl or on the manual snapshot page in the UI.
+- CSISnapshot - temporary CSI snapshots created during restore operations.
+- PersistentVolumes - temporary volumes created during restore operations.
+© Copyright 2017-2024, Kasten, Inc.
 ### latest_operating_security_requirements.md
 ## Security Requirementsï